gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_characteristics.rst

   "Implementation-defined check names.
 See 11.5(27)."

-The implementation defined check names include Alignment_Check, Atomic_Synchronization, Duplicated_Tag_Check, Container_Checks,
+The implementation defined check names include Alignment_Check, Atomic_Synchronization, Container_Checks, Duplicated_Tag_Check,
-Tampering_Check, Predicate_Check, and Validity_Check.
-In addition, a user
+Predicate_Check, Raise_Check, Tampering_Check, and Validity_Check.
-program can add implementation-defined check names by means of the pragma Check_Name.
+In addition, a user program can add implementation-defined check names by means of the pragma Check_Name.
 See the description of pragma ``Suppress`` for full details.

 *
   "Existence and meaning of second parameter of pragma Unsuppress.